-Is the z/OS or OS/390 system name of the system on which WebSphere for z/OS is running d.
-Create a file called trace.dat in the control file directory.
-Insert the following statement into the file:
+Is the z/OS or OS/390 system name of the system on which WebSphere for z/OS is running e.
+Create a file called jvm.properties in the control file directory.
+This file points the BBOASR2 server to the two files you just created.
+Add the following two properties into the file: